Zuiko: Automated exposure 35 mm cameras

 Olympus released the Olympus-Auto electro-set (1958) and Auto-B electro-set (1959) shortly after the Ace interchangeable lens rangefinder, using styling largely borrowed from the Ace.
-Both of the Auto models had built-in exposure meters, and were distinguished by lens speed; the older Auto had the faster G.Zuiko 42mm 1.8 lens carried over from the 35 S-II and the Auto-B had a slower E.Zuiko 42mm 2.8 lens.
+Both of the Auto models had built-in exposure meters, and were distinguished by lens speed; the older Auto had the faster G.Zuiko 42 mm 1.8 lens carried over from the 35 S-II and the Auto-B had a slower E.Zuiko 42 mm 2.8 lens.
 Cosmetically, the Auto had a cover for the meter window, which was omitted on the Auto-B. The 'electro-set' designates the semi-automated exposure system; by setting the film speed on the camera body, match-needle metering is used to set aperture and shutter speed simultaneously.
 The aperture and shutter speed settings are coaxial with the lens and are geared to turn together when the shutter speed is changed; the aperture may be varied, but the shutter speed will change with aperture to maintain exposure.
-The Auto Eye of 1960 succeeded the older electro-set models and added full shutter-priority autoexposure using a non-interchangeable version of the D.Zuiko 45mm 2.8 from the Ace.
+The Auto Eye of 1960 succeeded the older electro-set models and added full shutter-priority autoexposure using a non-interchangeable version of the D.Zuiko 45 mm 2.8 from the Ace.
 The camera will not release the shutter if the correct exposure cannot be set based on the selected shutter speed.
-A slightly faster D.Zuiko 43mm 2.5 was used for its successor, the Auto Eye II, released in 1962.
+A slightly faster D.Zuiko 43 mm 2.5 was used for its successor, the Auto Eye II, released in 1962.

-Also in 1962, Olympus released the S Electro Set (engraved with 'Olympus-S' on the top plate), which used the G.Zuiko 42mm 1.8 lens from the original Auto.
+Also in 1962, Olympus released the S Electro Set (engraved with 'Olympus-S' on the top plate), which used the G.Zuiko 42 mm 1.8 lens from the original Auto.
 An updated version designated SC was released in 1963; it retained the 'Olympus-S' top plate engraving using the same lens but switched the meter technology from selenium cell to cadmium sulfide (CdS).
-The successor of the Olympus-S twins was the first of the two-letter 35 xx models, released in 1965; the Olympus 35 LE used a slightly faster G.Zuiko 42mm 1.7 lens with similar double Gauss optical construction and prominently advertised the use of six transistors.
+The successor of the Olympus-S twins was the first of the two-letter 35 xx models, released in 1965; the Olympus 35 LE used a slightly faster G.Zuiko 42 mm 1.7 lens with similar double Gauss optical construction and prominently advertised the use of six transistors.
 A similarly styled 35 LC using the same lens was released in 1967, which dropped the autoexposure functions of the 35 LE.
 Like the older electro-set models, the 35 LC coupled the shutter speed and aperture rings so that once the exposure was set, changing the shutter speed would also automatically change the aperture.